259 years of promises made and promises broken to Canada’s First Peoples.

 Welcome to Indigenous Watchdog

-Indigenous Watchdog, a federally registered non-profit, is committed to keeping the reconciliation dialogue open, honest and focused on what is happening across the country.
+Indigenous Watchdog, a federally registered non-profit, is committed to transforming the reconciliation dialogue between Indigenous and non-Indigenous Canadians into action.
 By curating details from multiple sources – government stakeholders as well as local and national media, research reports, studies, white papers, statistics, budgets – Indigenous Watchdog will deliver relevant, current information to raise awareness on Indigenous issues through an Indigenous lens.

 Where are we today?
 Click on any of the Status Updates below to see the current status of each: what % are Complete, Not Started, Stalled or In Progress.
 Explore the site for as much detail as you want.
 The deeper you go the more details you will find including over 2000 embedded links to take you to the original source material.